 Think of preventive maintenance like a tune-up for your car.
 Your HVAC system may seem to be operating well, but over time it loses its efficiency.
 It may need to run longer or burn more fuel to deliver the same performance that it did when it was new.
-A tune up will help it function efficiently and as inexpensively as possible.
-After the service on your HVAC system, you may notice lower energy bills.
+A check-up will help it function efficiently and as inexpensively as possible.

-When your heating system develops short circuits or cracks in the heat exchanger (which you will likely not know has happened), turning on the heater is dangerous.
-You will not even know you have a problem.
-However, these conditions likely could have been identified and repaired during your fall maintenance.
+When your heating system develops short circuits or cracks in the heat exchanger (which you will likely not know has happened), turning on the heater becomes dangerous.
+These conditions are typically identified and can be repaired during your fall maintenance check.

-Keeping up with the service on your HVAC system can significantly reduce the frequency that you will need to call a technician for repairs.
+Simple DIY tasks plus professional system checks can reduce the frequency that you will need to call a technician for repairs.
 By addressing minor issues before they become problems, you will lower your overall maintenance costs.

 Things You Can Do Yourself

-You do need a professional to properly service the mechanical components of your system.
-However, you can and should do a few things that will help keep things running smoothly.
+While you do need a professional to do a thorough inspection of the mechanical components of your system, you can and should do a few things that will help keep your system running smoothly.

-Changing your air filters regularly is an easy DIY task and so important.
-If you have pets, change them more often.
+Changing your air filters regularly is an easy DIY task and one that can be the most impactful.
 Keeping the air filters clean will help keep the system working efficiently and without undue strain.

-Removing obstructions from around your unit will promote maximum airflow and help keep the system operating efficiently for a long time.
+Removing obstructions from around your unit will promote maximum airflow and help keep the system operating efficiently.

 A cracked heat exchanger will release carbon monoxide fumes into your home, creating a dangerous situation for you, your family, pets, and guests.
 While a cracked heat exchanger will likely be uncovered during a professional maintenance check, your carbon monoxide detector will alert you to excess fumes.

 Things Your Professional HVAC Technician Will Do

-Before you start operating your heating system, schedule a professional to perform fall HVAC maintenance.
-The HVAC technician will complete a full HVAC system inspection.
+Ideally, before you start operating your heating system, schedule a professional to perform fall HVAC maintenance.
+Your HVAC technician will complete a full HVAC system inspection.
 The professionals at Presidential Heating and Air Conditioning offer a VIP Maintenance Plan that includes a comprehensive 25-point heating performance check.
 Below is a listing of some of the services provided:

-The technician will make sure the start cycle, operation and shut-off sequence are occurring properly.
+Our technician will make sure the start cycle, operation, and shut-off sequence are occurring properly.

-Incorrect pressure, a dirty burner or a cracked heat exchanger can result in improper burner operation.
-These circumstances also can cause unsafe and inefficient operation.
+Incorrect pressure, a dirty burner, or a cracked heat exchanger can result in improper burner operation.
+These issues can also create unsafe and inefficient operation.
 Adjusting the pressure and cleaning the burner can improve your system’s operation and lower your heating bills.
 Please note, however, that if your technician discovers the heat exchanger is cracked, you will likely need to purchase a new furnace.
 This is one of the reasons it is so important to have your HVAC checked in the fall before temperatures turn frigid.

-Fall HVAC maintenance is incredibly important and should be considered a number one priority on your fall household chores list.
-If you have not had your heating system serviced in more than one year, you should make sure you do it this year.
+As you’ve read, fall HVAC maintenance is incredibly important and should be considered a top priority on your fall household chores list.
+If you have not had your heating system serviced in more than one year, now is the time to book your appointment.
 Delays can be expensive and even dangerous.
-Call a reputable HVAC contractor soon to schedule an appointment.